luckydonald/pytgbot/README.md

 bot.send_message(CHAT_ID, "Test!")
 ```

-All the functions can be find in [pytgbot/bot.py](https://github.com/luckydonald/pytgbotapi/blob/master/pytgbot/bot.py).
+All the functions can be found in [pytgbot/bot.py](https://github.com/luckydonald/pytgbot/blob/master/pytgbot/bot.py).

 #### Examples ####
-Have a look into the `examples` folder.
+Have a look into the [examples](https://github.com/luckydonald/pytgbot/tree/master/examples) folder.

 ## In case of errors ##
 First you should set logging to level `DEBUG` to see what's going on.